aessa7/CSE6242OAN_Final_Project_Team86/README.md

 The application requires three data files in the `data/` directory:

 1. **CIMC_Sites_Hazard_Score.csv** - CSV file with CIMC site locations and hazard scores
+   - *Note: This file was generated from the analysis in the `analysis/CIMC EDA and Hazard Score.ipynb` notebook.*
+   - *The notebook processes raw data (`Cleanups.gdb`) from the EPA.
+The raw data can be downloaded from: https://dmap-prod-oms-edc.s3.amazonaws.com/index.html#OLEM/OLEM-OPM/*
    - Required columns: `LATITUDE`, `LONGITUDE`, `Hazard_Score`
    - Optional columns: `Site_Name`, `Status`, `Type`, `Address`, `City`, `State`, `URL`